|Nutritional Guidelines (per serving)|

 |Amount per serving|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Spatchcock (or spatchcocked) may be a funny-sounding term to describe butterflied poultry, but there's nothing funny about how great it will taste.
 Spatchcocking is a method of preparing a chicken, turkey, goose or duck.
 The process basically entails the bird being butchered in a way that allows it to be splayed flat for cooking.
 As a result, the bird's cooking time is much quicker than a whole chicken.
 Once you have butterflied or spatchcocked the bird, you can roast it in the oven or put it on your bbq grill or stovetop flat grill.

-The process of spatchcocking a chicken may sound a tad intimidating, but all you need to do is take a look at a good instructional tutorial on the process and you'll be able to take on the challenge immediately.
+The process of spatchcocking a chicken may sound a tad intimidating, but you should be able to take on the challenge immediately.

-- First, spatchcock the chicken (check our step-by-step guide or ask your butcher to do this step for you).
+First, spatchcock the chicken.
 Once the chicken is prepared, use your fingers to gently pull the skin away from the meat slightly, enough so you can slide your hands underneath.
 Set the chicken aside on a baking sheet.

 Juice the lemon halves and set the juiced lemon rind aside.

 In a bowl, combine the lemon juice with the celery leaves, minced garlic, spring onions, red chile, salt, and black pepper.
 Give the ingredients a good stir, then taste and adjust the ingredients if desired.

 Next, use a spoon to coat the chicken meat under the skin and throughout the entire chicken.
 Then coat and rub the sauce ingredients all over the outside or on top of the chicken skin—make sure to cover as much of the meat as possible.